-The BOM19 nomination round will go live on October 12, 2018, and the final round on November 19.
+The BOM19 nomination round goes live in mid-October and the final round on mid- to late-November.
 But it’s no secret.
 The best way to be informed is to subscribe to Morgantown magazine and follow us on Facebook, Instagram, and Twitter.

 Who can vote?